Overlapping Courses Between Sociology Modules

 Statistics for Sociology and Sociology 2206A/B

-Research Methods in Sociology to fulfill the statistics and methodology requirements for both majors.
+Research Methods in Sociology (or the former Sociology 231) to fulfill the statistics and methodology requirements for both majors.
 Sociology 2240E

 Survey or Sociological Theory or Sociology 2270A/B